delftdata/valentine/docs/matchers.md

 overrides to compute **global** value ranks across every table at once — giving each pair the benefit of the full data landscape.

+**Performance.** The most compute-heavy matcher in the package.
+Cost is dominated by Earth Mover's Distance computations between column histograms; runtime scales roughly *O(n_columns² · sample_size · log)* per pair, so it grows fast with both column count and `instance_sample_size`.
+As a rule of thumb, expect single-digit seconds for ~30 columns at the default sample size, and minutes once you cross ~100 columns or use the full DataFrame.
+Lower `instance_sample_size` aggressively for exploration runs, then bump it up for the final pass.

 [:material-book-marked: Full parameter reference &rarr;](api.md#distributionbased)

 ## `JaccardDistanceMatcher`